caltechlibrary/andor/README.md

 **And/Or** is a proof of concept for a simple object repository library based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset) tool.
-It implements an asynchronous service for building multi-user repository using Python. __And/Or__ using **libdataset** takes care of creating a efficient interactive storage model for your Python based web service.
+It implements an asynchronous service for building multi-user repository using Python and **libdataset**. takes care of creating a efficient interactive storage model for your Python based web service.

 Table of contents